 When self-discipline fails, regulations for management of school behavior must be enforced by those directly responsible for the operation of the schools.
-School staff members will make every effort, individually, collectively, and cooperatively, with appropriate available community resources, to help each student gain acceptable self-discipline standards.
-The Board of School Trustees of the New Albany-Floyd County Consolidated School Corporation has this legal responsibility.
+School staff members will make appropriate efforts, individually, collectively, and cooperatively, with appropriate available community resources, to help each student gain acceptable self-discipline standards.
 Authority for such action is given in the School Powers Act and the Student Due Process Statute, I.C.
 20-33-8, et. seq.
-The Board of School Trustees has established policy in the Policy Manual of the

-New Albany-Floyd County Consolidated School Corporation and appointed administrative officers to carry out those Policies as amended.
+The Board of School Trustees has established policy in the Policy Manual of the New Albany-Floyd County Consolidated School Corporation and appointed administrative officers to carry out those Policies as amended.